debuging-life/toastUI/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

 ## Author

-Pardip Bhatti - iOS Developer
+Pardip Bhatti - iOS Developer & Mobile Architect

 ## Acknowledgments

 Built with ❤️ using SwiftUI

+Special thanks to the SwiftUI community for inspiration and feedback.

 ---

-**Star ⭐ this repo if you find it useful!**
+**If you find this package useful, please ⭐ star the repo!**

+**Questions or issues?** Open an issue on GitHub or reach out on Twitter.

+**Want to support development?** Consider sponsoring the project on GitHub Sponsors.